 Deployment checklist

-A YugabyteDB cluster consists of two distributed services - the YB-TServer service and the YB-Master service.
+A YugabyteDB cluster (also referred to as a universe) consists of two distributed services - the YB-TServer service and the YB-Master service.
 Because the YB-Master service serves the role of the cluster metadata manager, it should be brought up first, followed by the YB-TServer service.
 To bring up these distributed services, the respective servers (YB-Master or YB-TServer) need to be started across different nodes.
 There is a number of topics to consider and recommendations to follow when starting these services.

 Basics